escuta/mosca/README.md

 # italo
-SuperCollider class for GUI-based creation of ambisonic or binaural sound fields and the simulation of moving sound sources
+SuperCollider class for GUI-assisted production of ambisonic or binaural sound fields and the simulation of moving sound sources